A Vicksburg, Mississippi police K-9 died after his handler’s patrol car malfunctioned and shut off, leaving him trapped in the hot car.

 Thor was rushed to an emergency veterinarian for care, but succumbed to heat-related injuries Wednesday morning.

-Despite increased pubic awareness and the passing of laws across the country that make leaving animals in parked cars illegal, family pets and K-9 officers continue to die in hot cars every single year.
+Despite increased public awareness and the passing of laws across the country that make leaving animals in parked cars illegal, family pets and K-9 officers continue to die in hot cars every single year.
 Between 2011 and 2015, 46 police dogs died while locked in their patrol cars.

 Heatstroke is so common, in fact, that it results in more deaths of K9 officers than gunshots, stabbings, and auto accidents each year.
 Heat-related incidents are the one of the most common causes of canine officer deaths, second only to medical and health-related issues.